XMLTV/xmltv/README.md

 ### Windows

 Windows users are strongly advised to use the [pre-built binary](http://alpha-exe.xmltv.org/) as installing all prerequisites is non-trivial.
+Please also check the Github release page for a pre-built release binary.

 For those who want to give it a go, please read the [EXE build instructions](doc/exe_build.html).
 The instructions can be used for both building xmltv.exe as well as a local install.